zio/zio/docs/datatypes/resource/zpool.md

 ```scala mdoc:reset
 ```

-It takes a managed resource of type `A`, and the pre-defined `size` of the pool.
-It creates a new pool of fixed size and then returns a `UManaged` pool.
-Therefore, the life cycle of the pool will be managed automatically within the `UManaged` data type.
-So, as a client of `ZPool`, we do not require to shut down the pool manually.
+It takes a managed resource of type `A`, and the `size` of the pool.
+A fixed pool size will be used to pre-allocate pool entries, and the return type will be a managed `ZPool`.

+As the return type of the constructor is `UManaged[ZPool[E, A]]`, it will manage automatically the life cycle of the pool.
+So, as a client of `ZPool`, we do not require to shutdown the pool manually.